srackham/obsidian.nvim/README.md

   -- Optional, sort search results by "path", "modified", "accessed", or "created".
-  -- The recommend value is "modified" and `true` for `sort_reversed`, which means, for example, -- that `:ObsidianQuickSwitch` will show the notes sorted by latest modified time sort_by = "modified", sort_reversed = true,
+  -- The recommend value is "modified" and `true` for `sort_reversed`, which means, for example, -- that `:Obsidian quickswitch` will show the notes sorted by latest modified time sort_by = "modified", sort_reversed = true,